 For the exam date:

-The BWCE will be offered on the following days.
+The BWCE will be offered on Saturday, April 5, 2-3:00 pm; Saturday, May 3, 10-11 am; and Saturday, May 17, 1:30-2:30 pm.
 Arrive 30 minutes before the test to check-in at the exam site.
 All exams are administered in Anderson Hall (Click here for location, directions and parking information).

 Registration is on a first-come, first-served basis.
 Please register at least four to five business days before the exam.
 Click below to use our convenient online registration form.
 You will be asked to select the date of the exam and to enter your email address and other contact information, including your WCU student I.D.
 Please enter your highest SAT Writing score.
 You will receive an email confirmation of your registration.